My name is Kilian Brand, I am a touring live sound engineer and music producer based in Würzburg and Berlin.

 After a few years of working with local sound companies, promoters, venues, and artists in and around Würzburg, a friend of mine asked me if I was interested in coming to Berlin to do session with his new band (Die Höchste Eisenbahn).
 I ended up recording most of their debut album (Schau in den Lauf Hase) and have been working with the band closely ever since.

-I began spending more and more time on tour with various German indie/pop artists playing anything from tiny clubs to huge open air festivals while my job description varied from simply „sound guy“ to FOH & monitor engineer, tour & production manager, driver and psychiatrist all in one.
+I began spending more and more time on tour with various German indie/pop artists playing anything from tiny clubs to huge open air festivals while my job description varied from simply „sound guy“ to FOH and/or monitor engineer, tour & production manager, driver and psychiatrist all in one.

 Fast forward to February 2020 - I'm still a happy touring human, who spends upwards of 200 days a year on the road with a wide range of artists and most of his free time in search of good coffee and delicious vegan food.